-Even the early morning runs provided with memorable views:
+…or early morning runs will leave you with some memorable views.

 The panoramic cliffside views were breathtaking.
 I was also able to get a bit closer to the waterline at times to witness and almost feel the powerful force of nature that is still carving her masterpiece.